Qiskit/qiskit-serverless/docs/deployment/client_configuration.rst

 Client configuration
 ====================

-Quantum Serverless has a client-server architecture, which means that in order to interact with computational resources, you need to have the client library installed on your machine and configured to communicate with the provider.
+Qiskit Serverless has a client-server architecture, which means that in order to interact with computational resources, you need to have the client library installed on your machine and configured to communicate with the provider.